News

 Cats lower their owners' blood pressure - can fish do the same?

-Matís' final report on the project "Isolation, purification and research on blood pressure-lowering peptides from fish proteins" has been published.
+Matís final report has been published in the project "Isolation, purification and research of blood pressure-lowering peptides from fish proteins".

 Cardiovascular disease is common in Iceland and has been one of the most common causes of death, and high blood pressure is one of the main risk factors.
 Recent research suggests that the effects of protein on health are greater than providing the necessary energy and nutrients.
 Digestive proteins during digestion or other degradation produce smaller substances, peptides.
 In addition, amino acid sequences that were inactive within the protein chain become active when the peptides are "released".
 These peptides have many functions as physiological factors such as the effect on blood pressure, digestion, oxidative processes and more in the body and are called bioactive substances.
 It is therefore possible to use peptides in health foods and even medicines.